cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 | context           | REQUIRED    | object | Hook-specific contextual data that the CDS service will need.For example, with the patient-view hook this will include the FHIR id of the Patient being viewed.
 For details, see the Hooks specific specification page (example: patient-view). |
 | prefetch          | OPTIONAL    | object | The FHIR data that was prefetched by the CDS Client (see more information below).                                                                                                                                                               |

-An example of a call to a CDS endpoint from a clinical client would currently look like this:
+An example of a request to a CDS endpoint from a clinical client would currently look like this:

 ```bash
 curl